cjdg/dualstage_4g/README.md

 software for vibrotactile stimulation.

 ## Features
-* can vibrate using presstablished frequencies
+* can vibrate using prestablished frequencies
 * can use a list of frequencies, and automate a simple series of vibrations

 ## Requirements